 Now that you know all about heme and non-heme iron, it’s time to discuss iron supplements.
 In an ideal world, you should get most of your iron intake from your diet.
 However, some people may be unable to do this or may decide that they need to complement their dietary intake of iron.
 That’s where iron supplements come in.

 There is a solution!
-Active Iron is a ground breaking iron supplement that works in tune with your body, with a formulation that is clinically proven to provide 2X better absorption of iron sulfate*.
-The advanced absorption offered by Active Iron negates the need to take iron with a vitamin C source, and it is gentle enough that it can be taken on an empty stomach.
+Active Iron is a ground breaking iron supplement that works in tune with your body, with a formulation that is clinically proven to providebetter absorption of iron than other oral irons on the market*.
+The advanced absorption offered by Active Iron negates the need to take iron with a Vitamin C source, and it is gentle enough that it can be taken on an empty stomach.

 To summarize, you can find heme iron in animal-based foods like red meat, chicken and fish.